0xYasser/rssOptimizer/README.md

 To optimize your rss feed.
 Removing duplicates and more.

 ### TODO
+- [ ] 3rd-party integration, feedly as a start
 - [ ] import opml
-- [ ] create opml after filter
+- [ ] create new feed after filter duplicates and filter
-- [ ] 3rd-part integration, feedly as a start